03 Sep Important change concerning imports at Dutch ports: Container Release Message

 Important change imports at Dutch ports: Container Release Message

-As of 30 March 2020, a new method will be introduced for Dutch Customs (Douane) to check shipments that are delivered to Dutch ports by sea.
+The implementation of the 1st phase of the Container Release Message will be postponed until October 1, 2021.
 Currently, importers can submit their import declarations before the arrival of the goods.
 However, Dutch Customs will no longer accept this method for declaring imports.
 This means that the final declaration can only be submitted once the goods have been unloaded.
 In customs terms, this is when the Temporary Storage Declaration, or TSD, has been submitted.